Missing-Children-Society-Canada/portal-node/README.md

 The AAD Directory Group id which the authenticated user must be a member of to pass authorization checks.
 If the user is authenticated (can log in), but is not a member of the configured group then they will be denied access (Status: 401).

+> NOTE: When a user is added to the group it can take a few minutes before this information propagates.
+It's common to still be directed to `/unauthorized` shortly after adding them to the group.

 #### CookieEncryptionKey

 A 32 character string used for the encryption key for the aes-256-gcm cookie encryption.
 For more information see the [AAD Passport documentation](https://github.com/AzureAD/passport-azure-ad).